Tips for managing your money and mental health in 2023

 Your financial and mental health are closely connected.
 If you don't look after your money, it can be hard to manage your mental health and vice-versa.

-The coronavirus pandemic has increased many people's financial and mental pressures, so it is very important to look after your mental health and money in 2022.
+The cost-of-living crisis and the coronavirus increased many people's financial and mental pressures, so it is very important to look after your mental health and money in 2023.

-Christmas and New Year invites us to spend vast sums of money on gifts and food.
+The holiday period, including Christmas and New Year, invites us to spend vast sums of money on gifts and food.
 Still, the new year often leaves us with a financial hangover that many people struggle to recover from.

 Having a plan to manage your mental health and money at the start of a new year will help you: